Shopify & E-commerce

 • Progress tracking: Communicate annual goals and achieved results

-73% of millennials are willing to pay more for sustainable products, but only 34% of webshops transparently communicate their environmental impact
+“73% of millennials are willing to pay more for sustainable products, but only 34% of webshops communicate transparently about their environmental impact”

 — Julie Sweet, CEO Accenture

-Effective sustainability communication requires an integrated content approach where you combine SEO-optimized content with authentic stories.
+Effective sustainability communication requires an integrated content approach where you combine SEO-optimised content with authentic stories.
 LinkedIn marketing can be particularly effective for B2B sustainability communication.

 8. Future-proof technology integration